Dead Set: Writing

-Charlie Brooker said that the basic idea for the series came about in 2004, as he watched the American series 24.
+Charlie Brooker said that the basic idea for the series came about in 2004, when he was watching the American series 24.
 He commented: "I'm enjoying this, but these terrorists are just ridiculous.
 They're like waves of Space Invaders.
 They might as well be zombies."
-Following this, he imagined an apocalypse occurring during the filming of Big Brother.
-He cited the Big Brother House as an excellent place to hide during a zombie apocalypse.
+He then imagined an apocalypse occurring during the filming of Big Brother, and cited the Big Brother house as a good place to hide during a zombie outbreak.

-The first draft of the script was written in 2005, during the airing of Big Brother 6.
-He based some of his fictional housemates on actual former housemates.
-For example, he cited Maxwell Ward and Saskia Howard-Clarke as inspirations for Marky and Veronica, with Pippa and Space being loosely based on Helen Adams and Kieron "Science" Harvey respectively.
-For further inspiration, he attended the live eviction of George Galloway during Celebrity Big Brother 4, where he also visited the camera runs that surround the House.
+Brooker wrote the first draft of the script in 2005, during the airing of Big Brother 6.
+He said he based some of the fictional housemates on former Big Brother contestants; he cited Maxwell Ward and Saskia Howard-Clarke as inspirations for Marky and Veronica, and described Pippa and Space as being loosely based on Helen Adams and Kieron "Science" Harvey, respectively.
+For further inspiration, he attended the live eviction of George Galloway during Celebrity Big Brother 4 and visited the camera runs surrounding the house.

-Beyond Big Brother, Brooker noted several examples of zombie fiction that had inspired him, including the Dead series of films by George A. Romero, Zombie Flesh Eaters, 28 Days Later, The Walking Dead, The Living Dead At Manchester Morgue and Zombie Creeping Flesh.
+Beyond Big Brother, Brooker cited zombie fiction as an influence, including the Dead series of films by George A. Romero, Zombie Flesh Eaters, 28 Days Later, The Walking Dead, The Living Dead At Manchester Morgue and Zombie Creeping Flesh.

-Angela Jain, then head of E4, announced that she had commissioned the series in April 2008, although the true nature of the project was not publicly revealed until August of that year.
+Angela Jain, then head of E4, announced that she had commissioned the series in April 2008, although the setting and premise were not publicly revealed until August of that year.